 Presentations

 Presentations are often used in assessment centres, especially if you’re applying for a sales or PR job.
-You might be asked to make a 5 to 15 minute presentation to several interviewers, with or without a computer.
+You might be asked to make a 5-to-15-minute presentation to several interviewers, with or without a computer.
 Examples include preparing a presentation on a given topic, a sales pitch, or presenting the results of a group activity.
 You’ll be assessed on your communication skills, presentation style, ability to perform under pressure, people skills and IT skills.

 Tests of productive thinking